 Elizabeth Winslow

-She is the author of Lost Letters of the American Revolution and Lost Recipes of the American Revolution, companion works that examine the founding era through personal correspondence and the foodways that sustained daily life.
-Drawing from primary sources and material culture, Winslow brings scholarly rigor and narrative clarity into careful balance, offering readers a history that is intimate, textured, and enduring.
+She is the author of Lost Letters of the American Revolution and Lost Recipes of the American Revolution, companion works of historical non fiction that examine the founding era through personal correspondence and the foodways that sustained daily life.
+Her forthcoming title, Lost Letters of the American Revolution: Loyalists Voices, scheduled for release later this summer, continues her exploration of early American perspectives through primary sources and careful narrative interpretation.

 A seasoned traveler, Winslow draws inspiration from historic landscapes and living traditions across cultures.
 Each journey informs her abiding interest in memory, inheritance, and the transmission of story across generations.